 For a mid-high stakes Pot Limit Omaha tournament, the field was sharp.
 As usual, there was a heavy Scandinavian representation, steady aggression, and very few soft spots.
 The final table had more Swedes than Italians, but when the dust settled, the Italian rail had the louder celebration.

 Do you want to improve your Pot Limit Omaha tournament skills before the next PLO mtt event?
-Head over to the Pot Limit Omaha training site PLO Mastermind and check out the course now:
+Head over to PLO Mastermind and check out the best Pot Limit Omaha course now:

 A Strong Omaha Turnout in Prague